SuperALKALINEdroiD/RayTracing/readme.md

-# My attempt at ray tracing in golang uaing SDL2
+# My attempt at ray tracing in golang using SDL2

 ## Dev Logs: